 Speed and agility classes are some of the most common fitness classes you’ll find in commercial performance facilities across the country.
 But the speed and agility discipline is also one of the most abused, misunderstood, and incorrectly coached in the athletic development industry.

 When we look at the development of true agility, speed, and quickness attributes that are transferable to a chosen sport, it’s much better to view them through a lens of developing skill sets of acceleration, deceleration, dynamic balance, and change of direction.
-An athlete’s ability to accelerate and decelerate both linearly and laterally represents a base set of skills necessary for optimal movement in a chosen sport.
+However, an athlete’s ability to accelerate and decelerate both linearly and laterally represents a base set of skills necessary for optimal movement in a chosen sport.

 While we can run our athletes through various drills, the actual performance and completion of such drills would not be powerful or transferable without purpose.
 Here are a few things to keep in mind when developing programs to improve speed and agility.